 As a video editor, you must be aware of the importance of video trimming as an essential factor for making your video presentable.
 Here, the question arises – How to trim a video in Adobe Premiere pro?
-Unfortunately, Adobe Premiere's video trimming feature isn't much user-friendly for beginners.
+Unf ortunately, Adobe Premiere's video trimming feature isn't much user-friendly for beginners.
 However, you don't have to worry because this is just what I'm here to help you with!
 Or you can try Filme which can trim video easily within a few clicks.

 - Trim a Video without Re-Rendering